Yvand/LDAPCP/Fix-setup-issues.md

 Get-SPFeature| ?{$_.DisplayName -like 'LDAPCP*'}| Uninstall-SPFeature -Confirm:$false
 ```

+Once all features are uninstalled, delete the "RootDirectory" folder(s) (in "16\Template\Features").

 ### Delete the LDAPCP persisted object

-LDAPCP stores its configuration is its own persisted object, and sometimes this object may not be deleted.
-In such scenario, this stsadm command can delete it:
+LDAPCP stores its configuration is its own persisted object.
+This stsadm command will delete it if it was not already deleted:

 ```
 stsadm -o deleteconfigurationobject -id 5D306A02-A262-48AC-8C44-BDB927620227